-AKI (including DIKI) Any one of the below DICI Scys & Screat Simultaneous, confirmed serum cystatin C (Scys) increase and confirmed Screat increase Confirmed Screat increase without confirmed increase in reflex Scys AND Confirmed Screat-based eGFR decrease without confirmed combined Screat-Scys-based eGFR decrease. eGFR Decrease in Screat-based eGFR and combined Screat-Scys-based eGFR (when available)
+AKI (including DIKI) Any one of the below DICI Scys & Screat Simultaneous, confirmed serum cystatin C (Scys) increase and confirmed Screat increase Confirmed Screat increase without confirmed increase in reflex Scys AND

-AKI (including DIKI) Any one of the below DICI Albuminuria or proteinuria Confirmed albuminuria increase (see Appendix 7 for Grades A1 to A3 quantitation) Urine volume Urine volume <0.5 mL/kg/h for 6 consecutive hours
+AKI (including DIKI) Any one of the below DICI eGFR Decrease in Screat-based eGFR and combined Screat-Scys-based eGFR (when available) Confirmed Screat-based eGFR decrease without confirmed combined Screat-Scys-based eGFR decrease.
+Albuminuria or proteinuria Confirmed albuminuria increase (see Appendix 7 for Grades A1 to A3 quantitation) Urine volume Urine volume <0.5 mL/kg/h for 6 consecutive hours

-Regardless of the presence or absence of increase in Scr, DIKI and other causes of AKI may be suspected if either there is new-onset or worsening albuminuria or proteinuria are detected.
+Regardless of the presence or absence of increase in Screat, DIKI and other causes of AKI may be suspected if either there is new-onset or worsening albuminuria or proteinuria are detected.